 Squintina is an avid gamer and a huge fan of the Final Fantasy franchise.

-Wolf Marks are the currency rewarded from general PvP activities in Final Fantasy XIV!
-Wolf Marks can be earned from all forms of PvP, whether it's Frontlines, Rival Wings, or the Feast.
+Wolf Marks are one of two currencies rewarded from PvP activities in Final Fantasy XIV!
+Wolf Marks can be earned from all forms of PvP, whether it's Frontlines, Rival Wings, Crystalline Conflict, or the Feast (discontinued).

 Likewise, they are earned regardless of win or loss.
 However, how much you earn does vary both on the mode and whether you do win or lose.
 There are also challenge logs to earn some extra Wolf Marks as well as a Daily Challenge.
 The rewards do not change for different maps of the same mode (for example, Frontlines Secure and Frontlines Nadaam give the same rewards).

 Trophy Crystals are the newest PVP currency, acquirable from the Series Malmstones.
 It is possible to exchange Trophy Crystals into a Wolf Collar.